|Previous Story: The Romans||Next Story: The Crusade|

 The production team was enthusiastic about Strutton's idea and, on September 28th, he was commissioned to provide six scripts under the title “The Webbed Planet”.
 Strutton was required to omit Barbara from part three, to allow Jacqueline Hill a week's holiday.
 Apart from the word “Zarbi” for the giant ants, suggested by Strutton's wife Marguerite, many of the invented names had biological origins.
 “Menoptra” (originally “Menoptera”) and “Optera” were both derived from lepidoptera, the name for the order of insects which includes the butterfly.
 “Prapillus” (originally “Papillus”) and “Hilio” came from papilio, a Latin word for butterfly.
 The Carsenome (sometimes spelt “Carsinome”) took its name from “carcinoma”, referring to a cancerous tumour.
 “Animus” was another Latin term, literally meaning “angry spirit”.

 Late in 1964, Dennis Spooner -- who had now succeeded Whitaker as story editor -- made some changes to Strutton's scripts.
-Originally, the Zarbi had the ability to spit venom, but Spooner instead created smaller, grub-like creatures to fulfill this function.
+Originally, the Zarbi had the ability to spit venom, but Spooner instead created smaller, grub-like creatures to fulfil this function.
 These monsters, variously referred to as “Zarbi Guns”, “Zarbi Venom Guns”, “Zarbi Cannons”, “Zarbi Larvae” and “larvi guns”, were intended to be immature Zarbi.
 Spooner also took the opportunity to link Barbara's initial possession by the Animus with the preceding serial, his own The Romans, by making Barbara's gold bracelet a gift from Emperor Nero.

 Filming at the BBC Television Film Studios in Ealing, London began on January 4th, 1965, by which time the story's title had been amended slightly to The Web Planet.
 To make Vortis seem more alien, Martin decided to place a distorting lens on the camera.
 Unfortunately, his budget would not accommodate the recommended lens, prompting the use of a cheaper alternative that wound up giving the appearance of shooting through a petroleum-jelly-like smear.
 Highlights of the pre-filming included the scenes involving the acid pools and the Menoptra invasion of Vortis.
 Such was the complexity of the material that it required not only all of the planned filming days up to January 7th, but both the reserve day on the 8th and extra time on the 11th.